SysBioChalmers/MLEssential/README.md

-# MLEssential
+# ML_ProteinFunc
-MLEssential is a computational toolbox to predict essential genes using machine learning based on multi-scale information
+ML_ProteinFunc is a computational toolbox to predict protein function using machine learning based on multi-scale information

 ## Dependencies
 * Python==3.7.4